A teacher with young students in a rural Guatemalan classroom

 children learning right now

-Across 45 classrooms in 5 departments of Guatemala, as of 2025.
+Across 45 classrooms in 5 departments of Guatemala

 8 out of 10